Bikepacking camps have been

 The Oregon League believes the mountain bike enables teens to be adventurous out in nature while establishing skills for self-reliance, preparation, responsibility, and risk management.
-Attendees of this bikepacking camp will have the opportunity to enjoy the NICA programming we already provide plus allow them to camp, be creative, and ride together on Oregon’s finest trail, the Oregon Timber Trail.
+Attendees of this bikepacking camp will have the opportunity to enjoy the NICA programming we already provide plus allow them to camp, be creative, and ride together around the backcountry of Oregon.

-This camp will be offered to middle and high school Oregon League riders and will take place on July 14-17 (Sunday-Wednesday) in central Oregon.
+These camps will be offered to middle and high school Oregon League riders and will take place in July in central Oregon.
 We’ll start the camp at Horse Creek Lodge and spend the first two days there demonstrating what to take on an overnight bikepacking trip, how to pack, how to filter water, how to make an alcohol stove, and how to make dehydrated meals.
-On Tuesday, we’ll be shuttled to the Oregon Timber Trail and ride 15-20 miles to our campground in Deschutes National Forest for the night.
-On Wednesday, we’ll wake up and make breakfast, casually pack up, and then ride the remaining 8 miles into the town of Sisters where parents and guardians will meet us to pick up their riders.
+On Tuesday, we’ll be shuttled to the trail and ride around 15-20 miles to our campground in for the night.
+On Wednesday, we’ll wake up and make breakfast, casually pack up, and then ride the remaining portion of the trail into town where parents and guardians will meet us to pick up their riders.

 How does bikepacking benefit Oregon’s youth?